tonythomasndm/Sentiment-Analysis-NLP/README.md

 You can try out the "NaiveBayesSA" program file and check how this actually works using a sample file "movie_reviews"

 To use my twitter tweet classifier

-1.Download the file "TwitterSA.py"
+1. Download the file "TwitterSA.py"
-2.Install the necessary libraries
+2. Install the necessary libraries
-3.Fill in the information in "XXX-XX..."
+3. Fill in the information in "XXX-XX..."
-4.Run the Program
+4. Run the Program
-5.It will successfully classify the tweets as positive,negative or neutral on the output screen
+5. It will successfully classify the tweets as positive,negative or neutral on the output screen

 Sample Output :
 Output :